rocu-de/zunzuncito/README.md

 * be completely self-contained and not use any external services like Google-Fonts.

 The websites should look like a web developer hand-crafted the resulting site.

+## Contributing

+As of now contributing is a little difficult as the basic structure of the project ist not done yet.

+Please talk to me first :)